 The number one thing that YNPN Atlanta members tell us they want out of their membership is to find a mentor who can help them with career development, networking, and general advice about being a part of the Atlanta nonprofit industry.
-2014 marked the second year of the YNPN Atlanta Mentorship Program.
-It’s a great way to connect with someone with a bit more experience who can help guide you along your professional development path.
+In 2013 and 2014 we organized the YNPN Atlanta Mentorship Program.
+It's a great way to connect with someone with a bit more experience who can help guide you along your professional development path.

 The 2014 program lasted 9 months and was designed to make it as easy as possible for you to connect with your mentor.
 We match up our applicants carefully, in order to find someone you can really learn from throughout the upcoming year.